 At a glance

-Education is one of the priorities of South Korea’s 2021 International Development Cooperation Implementation Plans.
-KOICA’s education mid-term strategy 2016-2020 envisions “inclusive development through quality education”, and its mission is “to ensure rights to education for all by strengthening education systems in partner countries”.
-An updated strategy is likely to be published in late 2020 or early 2021.
-The current strategy outlines three strategic objectives which are linked to the targets of Sustainable Development Goal 4 (“Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”):
+Education is one of the priorities of South Korea’s ‘2021 Annual Implementation Plan’.
+Korea International Cooperation Agency’s (KOICA’s) ‘Education Mid-term Strategy 2016-2020’ envisions “inclusive development through quality education”, and its mission is “to ensure rights to education for all by strengthening education systems in partner countries”.
+An updated strategy is likely to be published in 2021.
+The current strategy outlines three strategic objectives which are linked to the targets of SDG 4 that seeks to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all:

-1. Quality education and learning achievement;
+Quality education and learning achievement;

-2. Inclusive education for disadvantaged groups; and
+Inclusive education for disadvantaged groups; and

-3. Improving skills and technology for work by identifying skill shortages in local labor markets.
+Improving skills and technology for work by identifying skill shortages in local labor markets.

-Education features prominently in South Korea’s four flagship initiatives launched in 2016.
-Three of the four initiatives had a focus on education: ‘Better Life for Girls’; ‘Science, Technology, and Innovation for Better Life’; and ‘Better Education for Africa’s Rise’.
+Education features prominently in South Korea’s four flagship government programs with an education focus, launched in 2016.
+Three of the four initiatives had a focus on education: ‘Better Life for Girls’; ‘Science, Technology and Innovation for Better Life’; and ‘Better Education for Africa’s Rise’.
 Although the initiatives themselves were discontinued during the presidential impeachment in 2017, the education budget has been protected and much of the committed funding has been allocated to other government programs with an education focus.
 Gender equality, linked to girls’ education, remains a cross-cutting issue of South Korea’s development policy.
-As one of South Korea’s priority sectors, ODA for education, could be expected to increase moderately in the future in line with the overall expectations for a growing ODA budget.
+ODA for education, as one of South Korea’s priority sectors, is expected to increase moderately in the future in line with the overall expectations for a growing ODA budget.

 MOFA’s Development Cooperation Bureau guides international education policy